nfherrin/OpenFSAM/README.md

     When annealing discrete functions, it could be desirable to perturb more than one of the input parameters at a time.
     To this end, the user can specify the number of parameters to perturb each iteration during generation of neighbors.
     This can be particularly useful when the energy is heavily dependent on some parameters and less dependent on others.
   15. \[For discrete annealing problems ONLY\] Since different discrete objective functions have different domains, the user is given the responsiblity to explicitly define the domain for their energy function.
+If they do not, then the domain will be assumed to span the unique values in the given initial state.
+This default is not a range of integers, but a list.
+So if the initial state contains \{1,3,6\} then the domain will just be the integers 1, 3, and 6 NOT all integers from 1 to 6.

 The user may now use the simulated annealing optimization in their code by calling `<sa_object>%optimize`.
 This subroutine results in the optimal state array found stored in `<sa_object>%state_best` and the energy of that state is stored in `<sa_object>%e_best`.